 A graceful taijutsu style that can be like a flowing river or steadfast like the mountain.
 The Jūken is intended to be utilized along with the Byakugan kekkei genkai and the Chakra Needle Technique to strike and lock down opponent's tenketsu with well placed displays of pinpoint strikes.
 Even those who lack the Byakugan can use this style to cause internal damage shoving foreign chakra into the target’s body.

-This style grants +2 advantages to Coordination and +1 advantage to Reflexes to strikes while in use for a D-Rank stamina upkeep.
+This style grants +2 advantages to Coordination and +1 advantage to Reflex to strikes while in use for a D-Rank stamina upkeep.